Skip to content

 Gareth founded Accessible Thinking to address a gap he observed: organisations building AI systems lack the expertise to understand how their products land with disabled users, while accessibility practitioners lack the AI literacy to engage meaningfully with these systems.

 His background spans digital accessibility, public sector technology, and entertainment industry accessibility initiatives.
-He founded BBC’s first Digital Accessibility Team, led accessibility for BBC iPlayer’s launch, and co-authored Gamesaccessibilityguidelines.com.
-Evidence-based practice — “Nothing about us without us” — is the operating principle behind every engagement.
+He founded BBC’s first Digital Accessibility Team, led accessibility for BBC iPlayer’s launch, and co-authored Game Accessibility Guidelines.
+In recent years he has been consulting for a wide range of the companies and organisations of every size.

 Co-founder / CTO